Updates from the Ohio Association of Foodbanks on Federal Government Shutdown Impacts and Response

 As the federal government shutdown persists, we first want people in need to know that Ohio’s network of 12 Feeding America foodbanks, serving all 88 counties, remains a trusted resource for our neighbors.
 Together with more than 3,600 partner agencies, including faith-based pantries, soup kitchens, and shelters, we continue to serve families across the state during this time of uncertainty.

 A prolonged shutdown jeopardizes vital federal nutrition programs, including SNAP.
-If the shutdown continues, benefits for November may be delayed, affecting roughly 1.5 million Ohioans who count on an average of $168 per person each month to help them feed their families.
+The continued shutdown will impact benefits for November, affecting roughly 1.5 million Ohioans who count on an average of $168 per person each month to help them feed their families.
 Delays in benefits or missed paychecks for federal employees will quickly increase the number of families seeking food assistance through our foodbanks and pantries.

 Ohio foodbanks are already seeing increased demand.
 Many are taking proactive steps, including hosting targeted food distributions, sharing flyers and resources through community partnerships, and coordinating closely with county Departments of Job and Family Services.
 Where possible, they are surging additional private food purchasing dollars to do what they can to keep shelves stocked.
 However, though we have demonstrated a remarkable capacity to stretch limited resources to serve high numbers of people in need, SNAP benefits far surpass any response our charitable network normally provides – from the 2nd to the 20th of each month, these benefits put $13 million per day into the food purchasing budgets of seniors and families across Ohio.